webpack/webpack.js.org/src/content/guides/caching.md

 ## Extracting Boilerplate

-As we learned in [code splitting](/guides/code-splitting), the [`SplitChunksPlugin`](/plugins/split-chunks-plugin/) can be used to split modules out into separate bundles. webpack provides an optimization feature which does split out runtime code into a separate chunk(s) according to the options provided, simply use [`optimization.runtimeChunk`](/configuration/optimization/#optimization-runtimechunk) set to `single` for creating one runtime bundle:
+As we learned in [code splitting](/guides/code-splitting), the [`SplitChunksPlugin`](/plugins/split-chunks-plugin/) can be used to split modules out into separate bundles.
+Webpack provides an optimization feature to split runtime code into a separate chunk using the [`optimization.runtimeChunk`](/configuration/optimization/#optimization-runtimechunk) option.
+Set it to `single` to create a single runtime bundle for all chunks:

 __webpack.config.js__